 The brains behind The Brain Observatory

-The Brain Observatory, founded in 2005 by Dr. Jacopo Annese, started as a research lab on the campus of The University of California, San Diego (UCSD).
-Today, the Observatory operates as an independent institute in pursuit of a higher mission alongside our research objectives which is to share neuroscience knowledge and tools with the community.
+The Brain Observatory was founded in 2005 by Dr. Jacopo Annese as a research lab at The University of California, San Diego (UCSD).
+Today, the Observatory operates as an independent, nonprofit institute that bridges science, art, and education to make neuroscience accessible and meaningful.

 Directors